 Add a New Background Picture

 Your LinkedIn profile’s background photo is the second most important visual element.
 It grabs attention, shows a little more about you, and sets the context.
 Most importantly, it helps you stay memorable, engage attention, and stand out.
+Well, you just can’t deny that adding a new background picture is considered as one of the LinkedIn best practices.

 Highlight Your Services